Training & Qualifications as Home Inspector

 Part 9 – Buildings – Structural Requirements

 –deals with the more complicated aspects of the structural requirements and limitations of part 9 buildings in general.
 This course does not deal specifically with the design of structural elements.
-The course addresses: getting started; the law; excavation inspection; footing and foundation inspections I; footing and foundation inspections II; structural framing inspections I; and structural framing inspections II.
+The course addresses: getting started; the law; excavation inspection; footing and foundation inspections I; footing and foundation inspections II; structural framing inspections I; and structural framing inspections.

 Part 3 – Large Buildings – Health & Safety